thejagadeesh/Cyclistic-bike-share-analysis/README.md

 |-----|--------------------|-----|---------|
 | 1   | 16.172750910806091 | 0.1 | 1439.9  |

+## Round Trips Analysis:
-## calculate the number of rides, the count of round trips, the percentage of round trips, and the count of unique dates for each member_casual category
+Calculate the number of rides, the count of round trips, the percentage of round trips, and the count of unique dates for each member_casual category:
 ```sql
 WITH RoundTrips AS (
   SELECT